tomjoht/documentation-theme-jekyll/pages/en/canairio_bike.md

 We have some alternatives for upload the last firmware for this version, please review the alternatives [here](https://canair.io/docs/firmware_upload.html#overview)

+You should be choose the firmware with the name: TTGO_TDISPLAY for CanAirIO Bike.

 {% include links.html %}